-- An action plan consisting of a program description, program services, and activities.
-The assigned TTA provider will supply the action plan and assist grantees to complete it. - Regular reporting of performance measures as outlined on page 22 to satisfy the requirement to submit to the Attorney General an evaluation not later than 1 year after receipt of the grant. - A final report that documents the intervention, outcomes, and lessons learned.
+- An action plan consisting of a problem analysis summary, a summary of strategies and intended outcomes, and an initial evaluation plan within 6 months of the award.
+The assigned TTA provider will supply the action plan and assist grantees to complete it. - A final report, written with the research partner, if applicable, that documents the intervention, outcomes, and lessons learned.

-Program objectives and deliverables, including action plan, final performance measures, and final report, should be included in one timeline.
+Program objectives and deliverables, including action plan, final performance measures, and final report should be included in one timeline.